AmitSolnke/unleash/website/docs/how-to/how-to-add-sso-saml-keycloak.md

 ### Step 2: Navigate to SSO configuration {#step-2}

-In order to configure SSO with SAML with your Unleash enterprise you should navigate to the Single-Sign-On configuration section and choose the "SAML 2.0" tab.
+In order to configure SSO with SAML with your Unleash enterprise you should navigate to the single sign-on configuration section and choose the "SAML 2.0" tab.

 ![sso-config](/img/sso-configure-saml.png)